 Depending on your living situation, standard insurance products might not be enough.

-When you choose your policy, check the types of endorsements — also known as riders or add-ons — each company offers.
+When you’re ready to choose a homeowners insurance policy, see what types of endorsements — also known as insurance riders or add-ons — each company offers.
 These will increase your premium, but it might be worth it if it means protecting valuable assets such as jewelry or collectibles.
 You can also get protection for more specific issues such as cybersecurity threats and even kidnapping.